The purposes of this document are:

-Finally, in the 'contents of d_windf ' box, click right button of the mouse on
+Finally, in the 'contents of d_win64' box, click right button of the mouse on

 satexe.exe then select the option

 A Shortcut to satexe.exe is now created.
 Drag this Shortcut, using the left mouse button, onto a suitable part of the Windows screen.
 Rename the icon, using the right button, to 'PHOENICS-VR'.
-Right-click on the icon, and select 'Properties'.
-Add the argument vre after SATEXE.EXE.
+Right-click on the icon, and select 'Properties' then add the argument vre after SATEXE.EXE.
 Set the 'Start in' folder to a suitable location, e.g. \phoenics\d_priv1.

-When I click on the PHOENICS-VR Environment icon, I get an error message that Windows cannot find C:\PHOENICS\D_SATELL\D_WINDF\SATEXE.EXE'.
+When I click on the PHOENICS-VR Environment icon, I get an error message that Windows cannot find C:\PHOENICS\D_SATELL\D_WIN64\SATEXE.EXE'.

 The desktop shortcut created by Install assumes that PHOENICS has been copied to drive C:.
 If you have copied it to another drive, you will have to modify the 'Cmd line' and 'Working' entries on the Program tab of Properties to reflect the correct drive letter.
 Click on the Commander icon with the right mouse button to bring up the Properties dialog box.